From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Introduction

 \section{Introduction}

-The spread of misinformation on social media platforms has emerged as one of the most significant global risks in recent years, posing far-reaching consequences for societies and individuals \cite{ecker_psychological_2022}.
+The spread of misinformation -- \ie, general false or misleading information created either intentionally or unintentionally -- on social media platforms has emerged as one of the most significant global risks in recent years, posing far-reaching consequences for societies and individuals \cite{ecker_psychological_2022,chuai_roll-out_2023}.
 Health misinformation, compared to misinformation in other domains, carries unique dangers due to its potential to cause harm to human bodies and lives \cite{chen_combating_2022}.
-This issue is particularly prevalent during public health crises, such as the COVID-19 pandemic, when heightened emotions like fear and anxiety, uncertainty, and increased information consumption create fertile ground for the dissemination of false or misleading information \cite{chuai_anger_2022,solovev_moral_2022,chuai_what_2022,chen_what_2023,freiling_believing_2021}.
-Throughout the COVID-19 pandemic, a substantial amount of health misinformation regarding the virus, its origin, and potential treatments or prevention strategies spread widely on social media \cite{erokhin_covid-19_2022,sharma_covid-19_2022,teng_characterizing_2022}.
-Especially, the widespread COVID-19 vaccine misinformation on social media increases beliefs in the ineffectiveness and side effects of vaccinations, contributing to individuals' vaccination hesitancy and refusal, thereby increasing the risk of infection \cite{sharma_covid-19_2022,pierri_online_2022,enders_relationship_2022}.
+This issue is particularly concerning during public health crises, such as the COVID-19 pandemic, when heightened emotions, uncertainty, and increased information consumption create fertile ground for the dissemination of false or misleading information \cite{chuai_anger_2022,solovev_moral_2022,chuai_what_2022,chen_what_2023,freiling_believing_2021}.
+Additionally, as a distinct type of misinformation, conspiracy theories are deliberately fabricated and attempt to explain the causes of significant public events as secret plots by powerful and malicious groups \cite{douglas_why_2018,kou_conspiracy_2017,suarez-lledo_prevalence_2021,hanley_golden_2023}.
+Throughout the COVID-19 pandemic, misinformation and conspiracy theories regarding the virus, its origin, and potential treatments or prevention strategies have spread widely on social media, undermining pandemic control efforts \cite{erokhin_covid-19_2022,sharma_covid-19_2022,teng_characterizing_2022}.
+For instance, widespread anti-vaccine conspiracy theories on social media have strengthened beliefs in the ineffectiveness and side effects of vaccinations, contributing to individuals' vaccination hesitancy and refusal, thereby increasing the risk of COVID-19 infection \cite{sharma_covid-19_2022,pierri_online_2022,enders_relationship_2022}.